jensonp/project-steam-engine/backend-deep-dive-fixed.md

 };
 ```

-**Implication**: If you write an error handler with destructured or default parameters that reduce `fn.length` below 4, Express will silently skip it:
+**Implication**: If you write an error handler with destructured or default parameters that reduce `fn.​length` below 4, Express will silently skip it:

 ```typescript
 // BUG: This handler will NEVER be called because fn.length === 1